By Susan Heitler — Written on May 15, 2021

 The goal of the win-win waltz is to reach solutions that please you both.
 No more aiming to get your way.
 Aim instead for both of you to feel comfortable with your plan of action.

-To do the win-win waltz, notice you have differences, which probably will become evident because you are beginning to argue or to feel hopeless.
+To do the win-win waltz, notice your differences, which probably will become evident because you are beginning to argue or feel hopeless.
 Express your underlying concerns.
 Ask about and list your partner's concerns.
 Have empathy for your spouse.

-Then, create a plan of action responsive to the concerns of both of you.
+Then, create a plan of action responsive to all the concerns.

 5. Eliminate the three 'As' that ruin marriages.